frctlprdx/Simple-Menu-Order/README.md

 # Simple Menu Order

- Simple app to order menu in lower class stall
+This is my project to learn dart and flutter, I make an order application, the purpose of this app is to help lower class stall that want to sell their food online and simplified the procedure just by click and pay